gimmeitorilltell/device_samsung_noblelte-common/README.md

-# Common Device Tree for the Samsung Galaxy S6
+# Common Device Tree for the Samsung Galaxy Note 5

 -> Work In Progress. <-